Projective, Sparse, and Learnable Latent Position Network Models: LEARNABILITY

 \subsection{Related Work on Learnability}

 Before presenting our results, we summarize some of the existing work on learnability of LPMs in the literature. \citet{Choi-Wolfe-LPM-learnability} considered the problem of estimating LPMs from a classical statistical learning theory perspective.
 They established bounds on the growth function and shattering number for LPMs with link function given by $K(\delta) = (1 + \exp{\delta})^{-1}$.
-However, we have found that their inequalities were not sharp enough to be helpful for proving learnability for sparse LPMs. \citet{CRS-Asta-consistency-of-embedding} provide regularity conditions under which LPMs have learnable positions on general spaces $S$, assuming that the link probability function $K$ is known and possesses certain regularity properties, in particular the absolute value of the logit of the link probability function being slowly growing, which do not hold in our setting.
+However, we have found that their inequalities were not sharp enough to be helpful for proving learnability for sparse LPMs.

+\citet{CRS-Asta-consistency-of-embedding} provide regularity conditions under which LPMs have learnable positions on general spaces $S$, assuming that the link probability function $K$ is known and possesses certain regularity properties.
+Specifically, they require that the absolute value of the logit of the link probability function is slowly growing, which does not necessarily hold in our setting.

-Our learnability results more closely resembles those of \citet{Ma-Ma-Exploration}, who consider a latent variable network model of the form $\text{logit}(\mathbb{P}(A_{ij} = 1)) = \alpha_i + \alpha_j + \beta X_{ij} + z_i^T z_j$, originally due to \citet{Hoff-billinear-dyadic}.
+Our learnability results more closely resemble those of \citet{Ma-Ma-Exploration}, who consider a latent variable network model of the form $\text{logit}(\mathbb{P}(A_{ij} = 1)) = \alpha_i + \alpha_j + \beta X_{ij} + Z_i^T Z_j$, originally due to \citet{Hoff-billinear-dyadic}.
 Here, $\alpha_i$ denote node-specific effects, $X_{ij}$ denote observed dyadic covariates and $\beta$ denotes a corresponding linear coefficient.
-If there are no covariates and $\alpha_i = ||z_i||^2/2$, this approach is a LPM with $K$ given by the inverse logit function. \citet{Ma-Ma-Exploration} provide algorithms and regularity conditions for consistent estimation of both logit-transformed probability matrix and $z^Tz$ under this model, with the concentration arguments relying on results from \citet{Davenport-et-al-1-bit}.
-We use similar concentration arguments to establish Theorems~\ref{consistentprob} and \ref{consistentdist}.
-Our final results differ in that we consider a more general class of link functions, and establish learnability of latent positions.
+If there are no covariates and $\alpha_i = \|Z_i\|^2/2$, their approach defines a LPM with $K(\delta) = \text{expit}(-\delta^2)$. \citet{Ma-Ma-Exploration} provide algorithms and regularity conditions for consistent estimation of both the logit-transformed probability matrix and $Z^TZ$ under this model, using results from \citet{Davenport-et-al-1-bit}.
+Here, we will use similar concentration arguments to establish Lemmas~\ref{consistentprob} and \ref{consistentdist}, but our results differ in that we consider a more general class of link functions, and also establish learnability of latent positions via an application of the Davis-Kahan theorem.